iag-geo/concord/README.md

 ##### 3. Process

 1. Download the above dump files and import them using `pg_restore`
-2. Prep the census boundary tagged address tables by running `01a_create_gnaf_2016_census_bdy_table.sql` & `01b_create_gnaf_2021_census_bdy_table.sql` in the [postgres-scripts](/postgres-scripts) folder
+2. Edit `01a_create_gnaf_2016_census_bdy_table.sql` & `01b_create_gnaf_2021_census_bdy_table.sql` in the [postgres-scripts](/postgres-scripts) folder for your schema names & table owner
+3. Run them to prep the census boundary tagged address tables
-3. OPTIONAL: If you have access to Geoscape Buildings or Land Parcels data:
+4. OPTIONAL: If you have access to Geoscape Buildings or Land Parcels data:
     1. import it into Postgres
     2. Edit the `02_create_residential_address_table.sql` in the [postgres-scripts](/postgres-scripts) folder to suit your dataset and schema name
     3. Run the above SQL script
-4. Review & edit `01_create_concordance_file.py` as required - make any required changes in the sections marked for editing
+5. Review & edit `01_create_concordance_file.py` as required - make any required changes in the sections marked for editing
-5. Add `psycopg2` to your Python 3.x environment
+6. Add `psycopg2` to your Python 3.x environment
-6. Run the script
+7. Run the script

 #### Note
 The benefit of using Geoscape planning zone data over the default residential address filter (ABS Census 2021 meshblock categories) is limited due to ~2.3m addresses not having a planning zone, The code as-is fills this missing data with ABS Census 2021 meshblock categories.